spydirbyte/spy-threat-hunt/README.md

 - **Ingests from three sources**: paste text directly, point it at a URL to scrape, or upload a file (`.txt`, `.csv`, `.log`, `.json`, `.html`, `.pdf`, `.docx`).
-- **Classifies heuristically** — flags known-bad TLDs, DGA-looking domains (high entropy, low vowel ratio), and IP ranges commonly tied to bulletproof hosting, before you've enriched anything.
+- **Classifies heuristically:** flags known-bad TLDs, DGA-looking domains (high entropy, low vowel ratio), and IP ranges commonly tied to bulletproof hosting, before you've enriched anything.
 - **Enriches on demand** against VirusTotal, AbuseIPDB, and Shodan if you drop API keys into `.env`.
-Works fine without them too — the AbuseIPDB check falls back to the public lookup page if you don't have a key.
+Works fine without them too.
+The AbuseIPDB check falls back to the public lookup page if you don't have a key.
 - **Tags MITRE ATT&CK techniques** heuristically based on indicator type and classification, and rolls it up into a coverage view.
-- **Generates hunt queries** for Splunk, Sigma, KQL (Sentinel/Defender), Elastic DSL, Wazuh, and YARA — built from whatever's sitting in your ledger, optionally scoped to a time range.
+- **Generates hunt queries** for Splunk, Sigma, KQL (Sentinel/Defender), Elastic DSL, Wazuh, and YARA, all built from whatever's sitting in your ledger, optionally scoped to a time range.
 - **Exports** to CSV, plain JSON, or a STIX 2.1 bundle for handing off to other tooling.
-- **Reports** — one click for an executive-facing brief (severity, business impact, recommendations) or an analyst-facing one (hypotheses, detection opportunities, full query set).
+- **Reports:** one click for an executive-facing brief (severity, business impact, recommendations) or an analyst-facing one (hypotheses, detection opportunities, full query set).